Orangepip gives a zest for Making!

 A new, colourful way to code

-Orangepip provides a colourful introduction to coding and prototyping – including the popular Arduino ATmega microcontrollers, these boards give young programmers a zest for learning!
+Orangepip provides a colourful introduction to coding and prototyping – including the popular ATmega microcontrollers, these boards give programmers a zest for learning!

 Based on Arduino Boards

-The two Orangepip boards are similar to the Arduino Uno and Mega, using the same microcontrollers, GPIO pins, serial ports and 16MHz oscillator, and compatible with most Uno and Mega shields.
+The three Orangepip boards are similar to the Arduino Uno and Mega, using the same microcontrollers, GPIO pins, serial ports and 16MHz oscillator, and compatible with most Uno and Mega shields.

 Compatible with Arduino IDE